esramir3-dot/Stats-Project/mvp/report.md

 The system then returns the best meal options available under those constraints.
 This makes the app practical for real dorm life rather than idealized cooking situations.

+One example scenario is a student who enters vegetarian as the dietary preference, rice, beans, and tortillas as current ingredients, microwave as the available equipment, 10 to 15 minutes as the time limit, and $8 as the budget.
+In that case, the system should prioritize simple, cheap, dorm-friendly meals that use those ingredients heavily and avoid suggesting unrealistic full-kitchen meals.

 ## 3. System Design

 DormEats is implemented as a full-stack web application.
 The frontend allows users to enter their preferences and constraints, while the backend processes those inputs and returns ranked recommendations.